VenimK/-generate-QR-code/README.md

 - 📱 **Enhanced Mobile UX**: Improved touch interactions and responsiveness
 - 🔄 **Live Preview**: Real-time updates as you type and customize
 - 🚀 **Performance**: Faster generation and better error handling

+### v2.1.0 - Festive Themes Update 🎉
+- 🎃 **Halloween Theme**: Spooky purple and orange theme for Halloween celebrations
+- 🎄 **Christmas Theme**: Festive red and blue theme with winter colors
+- 🎆 **New Year Theme**: Golden and navy theme for New Year's events

 ## 📄 License